 Slow-Cooker Pulled Ham served with Honey Mustard Barbecue is a make-ahead shredded ham that’s gentle on the pocketbook and fun to eat.
-Recipe for Honey-Mustard Barbecue Sauce also included.
+Recipe for the Honey-Mustard Barbecue Sauce is also included.

-My Easter menu always includes ham, traditionally the rather costly spiral-sliced variety.
+My Easter menu always includes ham.
+Traditionally, I’ve gone with the rather costly spiral-sliced variety.
 But I have something different up my sleeve this year.

-After shredding the ham with two forks, your fingers, or a food processor (using the bread kneading blade), put in the refrigerator.
+After cooling a bit, shred the ham with two forks, your fingers, or a food processor (using the bread kneading blade).
+Store in the refrigerator

-When you are ready to serve, pop ham into the oven (or back into the slow cooker) layered with brown sugar and mustard an hour or two before dinner is served.
+When you are ready to serve, pop ham into the oven (or back into the slow cooker) layered with brown sugar and mustard.
 The subtle vinegar flavor left behind from the long cooking time combined with the sugar/mustard treatment results in an irresistibly tender and piquant meat entree.

-I can’t resist mentioning one more thing I love about this ham.
-It’s easy for kids to eat since no fat has to be trimmed off on their plate, and the shreds are already bite-sized.
+It’s easy for kids to eat this ham since no fat has to be trimmed off on their plate, and the shreds are already bite-sized.
 Or, stuff some into homemade or store-bought slider buns for an easy-to-eat miniature sandwich.